pavitranew/session-6b/README.md

 };
 ```

-The pop() method pulls the last element off of the given array and returns it.
 Unshift adds new items to the beginning of an array.

 ###JavaScript animation (uses jQuery)